aep-dev/aeps/blog/terraform-post.md

 * Does the response of the Read API match the resource schema?
 What changes need to be made?
 * Are there multiple ways to express a value in the cloud?
 If so, how can I be sure that two semantically equivalent values do not result in a diff against the Terraform plan?
-* If a boolean value does not appear in the JSON response, does that mean it's false? (this can be extended to all types, not just booleans\!)
+* If a boolean value does not appear in the JSON response, does that mean it's `false`?
+(And likewise for numeric values being `0`, string values being the empty string, and so on.)

 Many of these questions come down to the preference of the API developer.
 In fact, none of them can be defined by an API schema\!
 The AEPs encode these differences in our specification, so that tools like our Terraform provider can make assumptions about how to parse the responses of our APIs.